 Finish the day at another scratch-prepared restaurant, Root & Vine, and dig into the wood-grilled, head-on North Carolina mountain trout on the beautiful patio under strings of white lights.
-Then, tuck in at The Inn at Glen Alpine, or one of several area cabins or campgrounds.
+Then, tuck in to one of several area cabins or campgrounds.

 Day 2: Find